cetinboran/gojson/README.md

             + Mode PK: It provides automatic id assignment.
     + `Database1.AddTable(&Table1)`: This function adds the table to the database.
     + `Database1.CreateFiles()`: This creates database files.
-    + `Table1.Save("userId,username,password", []interface{}{-1, "value2", "value3"})`: This one takes 2 arguments according to table1 in properties.
-One of the values it takes is a string and the other is an interface array.
+    + `gojson.DataInit([]string{"username"}, []interface{}{"Boran"}, &Table1)`: his one takes 3 arguments according to table1 in properties.
+One of the values it takes is a string and the other is an interface array and the last one is the table that you are going to save.
-        + First argument must contain all property names you create
+        + The first argument will cover the property names to which you will add the value.
         + The second argument contains their values.
-It should still include all
+        + The last argument is the table that you are going to save.
+Otherwise it wont save.
+    + `Table1.Save(data Data)`: This one takes one argument and it's the gojson data struct.
     + `Table1.Get()`: This function returns all registered data as []map[string]interface{}.
 + Now a setup example for the project.